Evelyne Lallemand

 Lallemand also worked alongside Viviane Cohen and Colette David in writing and illustrating 24 Mr. Men and Little Miss books after the death of Roger Hargreaves in 1988.
 13 of those stories were translated into English and became a part of the main series.

+Lalleman was born in Saint-Vallier in July 1951.
+She died in Paris in November 1997 at the age of 46.